datajoint/element-interface/docs/src/concepts.md

 `str_to_bool` converts a set of strings to boolean True or False.
 This is implemented as the equivalent item in Python's `distutils` will be removed in future versions.

-`insert1_skip_full_duplicates` is a utility for inserting into parameter set lookup tables.
-It is often cumbersome to carry many primary keys across table inheritance, especially when analysis methods have many unique parameters.
-Instead, these items can be collapsed into a unique identifier.
-This function is useful for inserting into parameter sets, as it checks for both the existence of a current matching entry, and for a match across all secondary attributes.

 ### Suite2p

 This Element provides functions to independently run Suite2p's motion correction,